What is the net monthly return on the current trade finance portfolio for the last 3 months and for the 2019 annual return?

 Decisions on which transactions to pursue are country, client and commodity specific.
 The fund managers use their previous experience and knowledge of African countries and commodity/agri-markets to assess country and market risk.
 Often, clients are chosen based on existing relationships that they have with the Fund managers’ from past dealings during the Fund managers’ banking days or on successful completion of deals for that client.
 The fund managers also review research of commodity prices, supply and demand indicators to make decisions on what would be the most profitable transactions.
 They then overlay this with a diversification filter to make sure new deals do not give too much concentration (by client, commodity and country).

-We have all the normal financial information (management accounts and audited financial statements) and FICA information from the client.
-Our due diligence is more focused on the client’s track record, trade references and our ability to liquidate the security.
-We prefer to avoid the waste of time and resources that can result from having to sue the client.
+We have all the normal financial information (management accounts, audited financial statements and forecasts) and FICA information from the client.
+Our due diligence process is more focused on the client’s track record, trade references and our ability to liquidate the security.
+We prefer to avoid the waste of time and resources that can result from having to pursue legal action against the client.
 By owning the commodity we can step in to sell the security (or hedge and hold the commodity until market circumstances allow us to sell).

 Track record of our clients is of utmost importance.
 Many of our clients have been known by the Fund Managers for 6 – 12 years from their banking days, and it is very easy to reference newer clients with our extensive network of banking and market counterparts including Standard Bank, Standard Chartered Bank, RMB, ABSA and Nedbank, with whom we have long standing relationships and deal with frequently.
 We may also seek additional comfort from existing clients and other agricultural stakeholders as regards the potential borrower’s reputation in the market.